 SIF 2.6 / 2.7 "Classic" Zone SIF 3 Direct Architecture SIF 3 Brokered Architecture Middleware required?
-Middleware required?
 Yes.
 The ZIS No. All communications in a Direct Architecture are 2- Party Yes.
 All data exchanges are mediated by a 3rd Party Message Broker / ESB utilizing middleware APIs.
 Flexibility Additional data object types may be provided by new Zone registrants who provision to supply them.
-They can then be queried and The Consumer can query and update data of only the fixed set of Provider Services supported by the application implementing the Zone interface.
-Additional data object types may be provided by Consumers who are authorized to provision themselves as Service Providers Their data can then be queried and updated by all updated by all registered clients in the Zone with the proper Authorization registered Consumers with the proper Authorization rights. rights.
+The Consumer can query and update data of only the fixed set of Provider Services supported by the application implementing the Zone interface.
+Additional data object types may be provided by Consumers who are authorized to provision themselves as Service Providers They can then be queried and updated by all registered clients in the Zone with the proper Authorization Their data can then be queried and updated by all registered Consumers with the proper Authorization rights. rights.
 The Brokered Architecture extends but does not replace the functionality provided to Direct Architecture Consumers.
 As a result, any Consumer limiting itself to Direct Architecture functionality is capable of being redeployed within a Brokered Architecture as well.
 Zones Zones are totally isolated.
 There is no client / service communication unless both are registered in the same Zone.
 Anything more than a single Zone accessible within a Consumer's Direct Architecture represents optional functionality.
 There are as many Zones as necessary for the needs of the organization.
 These are accessible within a Consumer's Brokered Architecture, and each Consumer is assigned a default Zone.